NVIDIA/spark-rapids/docs/download.md

 ### Release Notes
 New functionality and performance improvements for this release include:
-* Compatibility with Databricks AWS & Azure 12.2 ML LTS.
+* Introduced support for Spark 3.5.0.
+* Improved memory management for better control in YARN and K8s on CSP.
-* Enhanced stability and support for ORC and Parquet.
+* Strengthened Parquet and ORC tests for enhanced stability and support.
-* Reduction of out-of-memory (OOM) occurrences.
+* Reduce GPU out-of-memory (OOM) occurrences.
-* Corner case evaluation for data formats, operators and expressions
+* Enhanced driver log with actionable insights.
 * Qualification and Profiling tool:
+	* Enhanced user experience with the availability of the 'ascli' tool for qualification and profiling across all platforms.
-  * Profiling tool now supports Azure Databricks and AWS Databricks.
+	* The qualification tool now accommodates CPU-fallback transitions and broadens the speedup factor coverage.
-  * Qualification tool can provide advice on unaccelerated operations.
-  * Improve user experience through CLI design.
+	* Extended diagnostic support for user tools to cover EMR, Databricks AWS, and Databricks Azure.
-  * Qualification tool provides configuration and migration recommendations for Dataproc and EMR.
+	* Introduced support for cluster configuration recommendations in the profiling tool for supported platforms.
-* Fixes Databricks build issues from the previous 23.08 release.

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).